lite-xl/lite-xl-plugin-manager/SPEC.md

 {
   "plugins": [ # The plugins array contains a list of all plugins registered on this repository.
     {
-      "name": "plugin_manager", # Unique name, used to reference the plugin.
+      "id": "plugin_manager", # Unique name, used to reference the plugin.
       "version": "0.1", # Semantic version.
       "description": "A GUI interface to the Adam's lite plugin manager.", # English description of the plugin.
       "path": "plugins/plugin_manager", # The path to the plugin in this repository.